One year ago, a beloved downtown Dayton restaurant was devastated by a fire.

-Salar and a half-dozen other nearby businesses received major smoke and/or fire damage when a blaze broke out at the restaurant early Friday, Dec.
+Salar and a half-dozen other nearby businesses in the Oregon District received major smoke damage when fire broke out at the restaurant early Friday, Dec.
 29, 2017.

 Recommended for you